Vegan fertility recipes – our top 3 summer picks, from smoothies to tacos

 -

 Toast the walnuts: Preheat oven to 150 degrees (300 F).
 Toast them on a baking sheet for 10-13 minutes until golden and fragrant.
-Keep an eye on them!
+Keep an eye on them – they burn very easily!

 -

-Cook pepper and onion in 1 tablespoon of oil until translucent (about 15 minutes on medium)
+Cook pepper and onion in 1 tablespoon of oil until turning translucent (about 15 minutes on a medium heat)

 -

-Add the lentils and all the toasted walnuts into a food processor and pulse until it resembles taco meat/mince.
+Add the lentils and all the toasted walnuts into a food processor and pulse until it resembles taco filling/mince or ground meat.
 Mix in the oregano, cumin, chilli powder, salt, oil and water until well combined.

 -